 The Volkswagen MK6 GTI 2.0T TSI took the MK5 and made it more appealing.
 It was better than just a facelift.
 It took what the MK5 did well and made significant improvements to the car at every corner.
 The MK6 is still an incredible platform and is more affordable than ever, but they’re becoming older and will need some maintenance.
-Some common issues are well documented and should be addressed if you plan to pick one up or have just added one to your stable.
-Today, we’re talking about the MK6 2.0T TSI misfire problems and how you can fix them.
+Most common issues are well documented and should be addressed if you plan to pick one up or have just added one to your stable.
+Today, we’re talking about the MK6 2.0T TSI misfire problems and how you can fix them with a little help finding the right GTI parts to get the job done.

 What is a misfire?

 Misfires happen when a cylinder does not receive spark for one reason or another and the cylinder does not ‘fire,’ or rather, combust.
 The air and fuel in the combustion chamber were not ignited due to a lack of spark, so it ‘misfired.’
 This is less than ideal and can be the result of one or more faults.
 In the MK6 2.0T TSI, this is a common issue at higher mileage, especially if your engine is making more power than stock.
 Not only will a misfire ultimately foul your catalytic converter, but it will cause you to fail vehicle inspections and can ultimately become more than inconvenient.
-So, it’s important to handle this immediately rather than wait for a more expensive repair down the road and possibly not legally receiving your annual registration.
+So, it’s important to address your MK6 GTI ignition service needs immediately rather than wait for a more expensive repair down the road and possibly not legally receiving your annual registration.

 Why does it happen?

 A misfire can happen if the spark plug has fouled, the coil pack is bad, there is excessive carbon buildup on the valves, or the air/fuel mixture is wrong to the point that it will not ignite.
-In the 2.0T, the usual culprits are either the coil pack or a fouled plug.
+MK6 GTI coil packs are notorious culprits, as are the spark plugs themselves.
 It can happen either when driving or on a cold start, which signifies two different problems.
 If your engine experiences misfires on a cold start, it is likely the cause of carbon buildup, meaning you need to walnut blast your intake valves.
 If it happens while driving at temperature, it is probably either a bad coil, bad plug, or both.

 How do I diagnose a misfire?